webandras/static-site-express/README.md

   command = "npm run build"
 ```

-The base path, the build command, and the publish directory.
+The base path, the build command, and the "publish" directory.
 You can keep those settings unchanged.

-You can also define here some post-processing actions to be run in post-processing stages as part of Netlify's CI/CD pipeline.
+You can also define here some post-processing actions to be run in the post-processing stages, for example as part of Netlify's CI/CD pipeline.

 In the optional `_headers` file you can specify the HTTP headers and set Content Security Policy (CSP) rules for the Netlify server.
 Currently, CSP rules are commented out.
 You can also specify these in `netlify.toml`.

 The `_redirects` file is currently empty.
-When you have a custom domain, you can make a redirect from _.netlify.com_ to your custom domain.
+When you have a custom domain, you can make a redirect from _.netlify.com_ to your custom domain there.

 `robots.txt` default settings: